carpentries-incubator/workflows-nextflow/episodes/10-Modules.md

 ### Importing module components

-A component defined in a module script can be imported into another Nextflow script using the `include` keyword.
+A component defined in a module script can be imported into another Nextflow script using the `include` statement.

 For example:

 ~~~
 nextflow.enable.dsl=2

-include { index } from './modules/rnaseq-tasks.nf'
+include { INDEX } from './modules/rnaseq-tasks'

 workflow {
     transcriptome_ch = channel.fromPath('data/yeast/transcriptome/*.fa.gz')